Learn how you can help ensure that the principle of due process endures this crisis

 We recommend the Biden administration continue this momentum for drug reform by supporting legislation that improves second chance opportunities for people with nonviolent marijuana offenses like the Clean Slate Act, pushing for the full descheduling of marijuana and its removal from the Controlled Substances Act, and continuing the use of the President’s pardon power to rectify unjust marijuana sentences.”

-April 22, 2024--Statement by Shana-Tara O’Toole, Founder and President of the Due Process Institute, on the United States Senate’s passage of Reforming Intelligence and Securing America Act without amendment:
+April 22, 2024--Statement by Shana-Tara O’Toole, Founder and President of Due Process Institute, on the United States Senate’s passage of Reforming Intelligence and Securing America Act without amendment:

 “We are dismayed by the Senate’s passage, without amendment, of the Reforming Intelligence and Securing America Act (RISAA) over the weekend.
 This legislation not only reauthorizes FISA Section 702 and enables intelligence agencies to continue mass warrantless surveillance, it expands the power of the surveillance state by giving the government authority to compel assistance from the vast majority of US businesses for domestic spying.
 This bill’s passage was, in large part, made possible by fear tactics and outright falsities about the April 19 deadline.
 The biggest losers of this vote are unfortunately the American people who will continue to be subjected to warrantless searches of their personal communications.